RAK4600 Breakout Board Quick Start Guide

 The Application Description field is just a descriptive text.

-- Once the device is created, fill in the necessary data.
-You can generate a Device EUI automatically by clicking the icon highlighted in Figure 51.
+- Generate a Device EUI automatically by clicking the icon highlighted in Figure 51.
 Or, you can write a correct Device EUI in the edit box.

 Fill in the parameters requested: